DoDAO-io/defi-lending-and-borrowing-course/generated/questions/compound.md

 ##### When is an account liquidated?

-- [ ]  When the account's borrow balance exceeds the liquidation collateral limit
+- [x]  When the account's borrow balance exceeds the liquidation collateral limit
-- [ ]  When the account balance for the given account is negative
+- [ ]  When the tokens held in the market go above a certain limit
-- [x]  Both A and B are true and both imply the same phenomenon
+- [ ]  Both A and B are true and both imply the same phenomenon
 - [ ]  Both A and B are false

-Hint: none
+Hint: NoHint

 Explanation: When an account’s borrow balance exceeds the set liquidation collateral limit (which is separate and higher than borrow collateral factor), the account is then eligible for liquidation.
 Meaning, when the account balance for the account is negative.
 If a borrower accrues too much interest on their borrow, or the USD value of their collateral reduces, or the USD value of their borrow increases, the account becomes liquidatable.